aaugustin/mtefd/multiple-template-engines.rst

 ------------

-The following APIs aren't documented but will have to be made public to allow for feature parity between Django templates and third-party template engines.
+The following APIs aren't documented but will have to be made public to allow for feature parity between the Django Template Language and third-party template engines.

 Debug
 ~~~~~